murex/EventStormingJournal/_posts/2023-08-11-read-this-before-applying-big-picture-event-storming-to-legacy-systems.markdown

 -   People will have contradicting views about other parts of the system

 I already said it's good practice to use breaks to adapt the schedule.
-When dealing with existing code, it becomes crucial!
-Use pauses to discuss with key people and agree on where to dig next.
+**When dealing with existing code, it becomes crucial!
+Use pauses to discuss with key people and agree on where to dig next**.
 You can also gather feedback stickies before every break.
 Install a whiteboard near the exit door.
 Ask them to stick their answers to these questions before they leave the room: